 Nine judge SC Bench set to wrap up Sabarimala issue in ten days

-New Delhi, Jan 31: The 9 judge Bench of the Supreme Court will constitute legal questions relating to the entry of women into the Sabarimala Temple.
-The Bench which will sit on February 3 will also frame questions on other gender related questions in other religions as well.
+New Delhi, Jan 31: The 9 judge bench of the Supreme Court will constitute legal questions relating to the entry of women into the Sabarimala Temple.
+The Bench which will sit on February 3 will also frame questions on other gender-related questions in other religions as well.

 The court had earlier said that its nine-judge Constitution bench would wrap up within 10 days proceedings in the matter relating to discrimination against women in various religions and at religious places including Kerala's Sabarimala Temple.